idlesummer/CSSWENG-MCO/README.md

 # Course Scheduling App

-This application streamlines the process of scheduling courses at DLSU-SIS, optimizing resource allocation and minimizing conflicts.
-It is designed to assist Academic Programming Officers (APOs) in efficiently managing course offerings, merging sections, assigning faculty, and generating schedules.
+This application streamlines and minimizing conflicts of the process of scheduling courses at DLSU-SIS.
+It is designed to assist the Academic Programming Officers (APO) in efficiently managing course offerings, merging sections, assigning faculty, and generating schedules.

 ## Features